mohammadkamel74/Face_Recognition_smile_pattern/README.md

 ### 7) One-vs-all classification

-The result of the previous steps is a CSV file containing coefficients for differnt landmarks and for different people in all videos.
+The result of the previous steps is a CSV file containing coefficients for different landmarks and for different people in all videos.
 The generated csv must be feed into a one vs all classificatier like Support Vector Machine or Naive Bayes.

 ## Dataset